davidarainho/smart-safe-box/README.md

 # smart-safe-box
 This project was developed in the context of the *Systems Engineering* course (1st year, *Master in Electrical and Computer Engineering*) at the *Faculty of Engineering of the University of Porto* (FEUP).
-Our team is composed of 12 members chosen randomly, having the following branch distribution: 1 - Energy, 2 - Telecommunications, Electronics, and Computers, and 9 - Automation.
+The team is composed of 12 members chosen randomly, having the following branch distribution: 1 - Energy, 2 - Telecommunications, Electronics, and Computers, and 9 - Automation.

 # Project Description
-Here it is presented the information presented to us at the beginning.
+Here is the information presented to us at the beginning.

 > Description:
 > Smart lock is used to lock and unlock a safe box.